 Bartering is generally conducted directly between two parties; however, it may be done multilaterally through a trade exchange.
 Developed countries generally don’t engage in barters unless they’re done in conjunction with the standard monetary system of the country, and even then, it is only used in rare instances.

 In times of monetary crisis or collapse, a barter system is often established as a means to continue the trading of goods and services and to keep a country functioning.
-It may occur if physical money is simply not available, or if a country sees hyperinflation or a deflationary spiral.
+This may occur if physical money is simply not available, or if a country sees hyperinflation or a deflationary spiral.

 Advantages of Bartering

 There are a number of reasons why a barter economy or being able to barter is beneficial.
 As mentioned above, there may be times where cash is not readily available, but goods or services are.
-It is specifically true when individuals barter, especially if they barter something that they already own or a service they can perform in exchange for something they need from a business or another individual.

 Disadvantages of Bartering